wso2-attic/aws-is/product/README.md

 ## Customizations

-WSO2ISEFSFileSystem contains the bare minimum configurations to run an EFS.
-In a production system the following values should be configured based on the requirements.
+`WSO2ISEFSFileSystem` contains the bare minimum configurations to run an EFS.
+In a production system, the following values should be configured based on the requirements.

 ### File system encryption